 Should you get out of default?

 There are a lot of benefits to getting student loans out of default.
-You can protect your money from being seized, regain eligibility for FHA Loans, financial aid, deferment, forbearance, and start qualifying for loan forgiveness.
+You can protect your paycheck from wage garnishment; regain eligibility for FHA Loans, financial aid, IDR plans, and other repayment options; and start qualifying for loan forgiveness.
 But there are three drawbacks:

-- The loans will appear on your credit report.
+The loans will appear on your credit report.
 Many borrowers have been in default for so long that their student loans have been removed from their credit reports.
-Getting out of default either through rehabilitation or consolidation will cause the loans to reappear on your report, which may cause your credit score to temporarily drop.
+Getting out of default through rehabilitation or consolidation will cause the loans to reappear on your report, which may cause your credit score to drop temporarily.
 However, the delinquency and default status should not return.

-If you want help choosing the right strategy for you, schedule a free 10-minute call with me today.
-We’ll go over your loans to find the best path to get you back in repayment and on the track towards loan forgiveness.
+If you want help choosing the right strategy before the student loan payment pause ends, book a call with me today.
+We’ll review your loans to find the best path to get you back in repayment and on the track toward loan forgiveness.